ProjectOpenSea/seaport-deploy/README.md

 ## seaport-deploy

-A utility for deploying Seaport v1.5 and related contracts to new chains.
+A utility for deploying Seaport v1.5 and related contracts to local chains for use in testing.

 Include this repo as a submodule in your forge project: